 You don’t need to be a lawyer to make a decision on your legal formation.
-When starting or growing your business, it’s important you understand the difference between DBA, LLC and Corporation.
-Picking the right structure will allow you to manage three important elements: liability, taxes and complexity.
+When starting or growing your business, it’s important you understand the difference between DBA, LLC, and Corporation.
+Picking the right structure for your business will allow you to manage three important elements: liability, taxes, and complexity.

 First Things First

-By default, unless you file otherwise, your business will be structured as either a general partnership, which means that there are multiple owners, or a sole proprietorship, which means that there is one owner.
-These are the simplest business structures to form, however, the biggest drawback is that there is no separation between the business owner and the business.
+By default, unless you file otherwise, your business will be structured as a sole proprietorship, which means that there is one owner.
+This is the simplest business structure to form.
+However, the biggest drawback is that there is no separation between the business owner and the business.

 What does this mean, exactly?
 Essentially, it means that if someone sues your business or if your small business defaults on any loans, your personal assets (home, cars, personal bank accounts), can be on the hook.
 This is why the Limited Liability Corporation (LLC) and the C Corporation (or, simply Corporation) are popular business structures, as they limit the personal liability of the owner.
 With that said, they take very different approaches to taxation.

 But, wait!
 Before we delve into taxes, what of the DBA, you ask?
 DBA is an acronym for, “Doing Business As” and refers to there being a difference between the legal name of the business and the name by which it operates day-to-day – the name by which you may know the company.
 Some states do require businesses to register the DBA name before they can begin using it, such as California and Florida.